 Whether you use a notebook, your cell phone, or just a mental note, make sure to keep track of what you're consuming.
 Holiday cocktails and food indulgences have a way of causing your calorie count and, more specifically, sugar intake to increase dramatically.
 It can also be surprisingly easy to forget what goes in your body when you're jumping around from party to party.
 We think a great holiday reflection is keeping a consumption diary.
 Note everything that you indulge in, from coffee to television, and think about how you can reduce your consumption in 2018.

 Go for a Walk, Not for a Coffee

 It's great to catch up with old friends when you're home for the holidays.
 Instead of meeting for your typical sedentary coffee date, make a walking date.
 Doing something active with a friend is a great way to get your blood moving and exchange stories of the past year.
-Instead of sipping caffeinated drinks that you probably don't need, you can walk off some of those party treats and feel fresh and restored.
+Instead of sipping caffeinated drinks that you probably don't need, this holiday health tip will inspire you to walk off some of those party treats and feel fresh and restored.

 This story was originally published on December 22, 2015.
 It has been since been updated.